nw-0712/Project1-nw/README.md

 **Epics & user stories**</br>
 - As a user I want the ability to click on all the social media icons and be redirected to the relevant social media sites.</br>
-- As a user I want the ability to move through the navigation of the site by clicking on the menu bar, and be directed to page of choice.</br>
+- As a user I want the ability to move through the navigation of the site by clicking on the menu bar and be directed to the page of choice.</br>
 - As a user I want the ability to click on Google maps and be directed to the app, so that I can get directions form my location to company.</br>
 - As a user I want the ability to click on the 'call-to-action' discover button so that I can be directed to the products/service page and learn more about biohacking and institute.</br>
 - As a user I want the ability to get exact information on the products/services offered by the company.</br>
 - As a user I want the ability to fill out the contact form so that I can get in contact with the company.</br>
-- h.
-As a user I want the ability to enter my personalised message in the 'free-text' field, so I can give personalised message to the company.</br>
+- As a user I want the ability to enter my personalised message in the 'freetext' field, so I can give personalised message to the company.</br>

 Colours</br>
 ![image](https://github.com/user-attachments/assets/393e6c72-ecf8-4857-be5e-37e9ac807e12)